os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 ## WebSockets

-You can also spawn websockets on the internal server and bind it to your application:
+You can also spawn WebSockets on the internal server and bind it to your application:

 > Application endpoints are resolved as `/apps/{name}/{endpoint}`